 For more information, see our Mental Health Support and Resources article.

 Celebrate your wins

 It’s worth taking a step back from time to time and reflecting on what you’ve done well and your wins along the way.

 We all remember (and hopefully learn from) our mistakes, but sometimes we forget our successes all too quickly.

 You could set yourself some goals and assign rewards for meeting them.
-The rewards don’t have to be expensive, they just need to be activities or items that make you smile.
+The rewards don’t have to be expensive, they can just be activities or things that make you smile.

 This article was first published by the same author on homebusiness.com.au in 2016.
 The homebusiness.com.au website closed down in 2019.
 The article has been updated for 2020.